sahajDahal/os_project3/devlog.md

 - Add command functions (`create`, `insert`, `search`, `print`, `extract`, `load`)
 - Ensure each command loads the index header correctly
 - Set up placeholders where B-tree operations will eventually plug in

+# session — 2025-12-10 6:35pm

+## Thoughts So Far

+The program is now runnable from the command line, and all commands are properly routed.
+This completes the basic structure before implementing real B-tree logic.

+## Plan for This Session

+- Implement the main function to parse commands and forward arguments
+- Ensure each supported command is handled cleanly
+- Provide a default usage message for incorrect invocation